Moving to Malaysia: A Guide for Expats to Live Here

 Where to Live

-Expats mostly live in the urban states, which are Kuala Lumpur and Selangor.
-These states are where career opportunities are most abundant for both locals and foreigners alike.
+Expats mostly live in the urban states, primarily Kuala Lumpur and Selangor, mainly because these states offer abundant career opportunities for both locals and foreigners.

-However if you are like me, you would obviously have decided where you are going to live if you have a job offer or are married to a Malaysian.
+However, if you’re anything like me, you’ve likely already decided where you’ll live, especially if you have a job offer or are married to a Malaysian.

-As I had an offer to train while working as a Divemaster, I lived on Pulau Perhentian, which is a tourist island, in the state of Terengganu for a while before moving to my in-laws’ place in Selangor.
+In my case, I received an offer to train while working as a Divemaster.
+Initially, I resided on Pulau Perhentian, a tourist island located in the state of Terengganu, before relocating to my in-laws’ residence in Selangor.

 Life on the island was idyllic, but it was hard work too.
-Most of the locals there were fishermen, boat captains or resort employees.
+Most of the locals were fishermen, boat captains, or resort employees.

-However due to yearly monsoon seasons, people leave the island as resorts will be closed.
-My wife and I returned to the city for better job opportunities and income after the tourist season ended.
+However due to yearly monsoon seasons, people leave the island as resorts are typically closed during this time.
+My wife and I returned to the city after the tourist season ended in search of better job opportunities and income.

 Kuala Lumpur

-Kuala Lumpur or affectionately called KL is the capital and largest city in the country.
-The upside to living here is the abundant job opportunities and entertainment for everyone.
+Kuala Lumpur, or KL, is the capital and largest city in the country.
+The upside to living here is the abundant job opportunities and entertainment options.
 It is also a well-connected city because the government has focused on the development of public transport and facilities here.

 The skyline in Kuala Lumpur

-However, the downside is the cost of living is high compared to the other states.
-The city is also highly congested on weekdays as most Malaysians drive to work, causing daily traffic jams.
-Flash floods are a common occurrence too when rain falls heavily.
+However, the downside is that the cost of living is higher compared to other states.
+Additionally, weekdays see heavy congestion as most Malaysians drive to work, causing daily traffic jams.
+Flash floods are also a common occurrence during periods of heavy rain.

 Selangor

-It is home to the most popular malls such as Sunway Pyramid, One Utama, IKEA and Midvalley Megamall.
-School holidays see recreational spots like Sunway Lagoon, i-City and KidZania buzzing with activity.
-If you have kids, this is the state you want to be in.
+Selangor is home to some of the most popular malls in Malaysia, including Sunway Pyramid, One Utama, IKEA, and Midvalley Megamall.
+During school holidays, Sunway Lagoon, i-City and KidZania turn into recreational spots buzzing with activity.
+So, for families with kids, Selangor is an ideal destination.

-You can also enjoy the culture and heritage in Selangor in places like the Batu Caves, the National Museum and the Selangor Museum.
-For those who love nature, you can visit Broga Hill or Morib beach.
+In addition to its modern amenities, Selangor offers rich cultural and heritage experiences at places like the Batu Caves, the National Museum, and the Selangor Museum.
+Nature enthusiasts can explore outdoor destinations such as Broga Hill or Morib beach.

 Penang

-Penang is home to some of the best food you can have in the country.
-There is plenty to do here with places such as the Botanical Garden, Penang Hill and the beaches to explore.
+Penang is home to some of the country’s best cuisine, and there is plenty to do in places such as the Botanical Garden, Penang Hill, and the beaches.

 Penang is also well-known for food with lots of decent Chinese restaurants